mhoemmen/cpp-proposals-pub/conjugated/conjugated.md

     * Revision 2 was approved by LEWG on 2024-09-03 (B0 "now or never" priority, unanimous consent), to be confirmed by electronic poll (October, in progress).
 A poll to request a new feature test macro, rather than bumping `__cpp_lib_linalg`, did not have consensus for change.

     * Change wording instructions to use green and red text to show changes better.
-Make minor wording changes just for consistency with word order in the Working Draft, without changing the meaning.
+Make minor wording changes just for consistency with word order in the Working Draft.

+    * Suggestions from pre-LWG review feedback:

+        * Change "whose type `T` is expression-equivalent to remove_cvref_t<ElementType>" to "whose type is `remove_cvref_t<ElementType>`."

+        * Make sure the deleted `conj` declaration has a return type (`T`).

+        * Combine 2.2 and 2.3 into "otherwise, if `is_same_v<A, Accessor>` is `true`, `a`" -- this does not change the meaning, but avoids repeating the conditions of 1.2 and 1.3.

 # Abstract